 For this reason, our patients are required to undergo impression taking at the beginning and end of every treatment: not pleasant, but essential.
 Since December 2018, we’ve replaced this particularly uncomfortable procedure and the storage of the plaster models by a non-intrusive and digital impression taking.

-In our offices in Mannheim and Ludwigshafen, we are able to produce so-called 3D scans of the teeth and jaws with our iTero scanner, instead of taking impressions.
+In our office in Mannheim, we are able to produce so-called 3D scans of the teeth and jaws with our iTero scanner, instead of taking impressions.
 Scanning takes about as long as taking the impressions, but the results are more accurate and easier to send.

 The records of the 3D scans are then produced as virtual models and will only be present on the computer.
 For diagnostic purposes, the virtual models are as good as plaster models but will not require storage costs.
 Although, this is already a technical possibility, it will take some time until all orthodontists are able to work with the software because the patients and their insurance providers continue to insist on plaster models.